Thornado-Carlkoder/hmmmlib/README.md

 python running_time_input_size.py > input_size.csv
 ```

 The scripts all output a csv-formatted file to STDOUT and progress diagnostics to STDERR.
-Because of that, it is recommended to pipe the output to a separate file.
+Because of this, it is recommended to pipe STDOUT to a separate file.

-Note: If you're using Mac or Windows, the shared object file will likely have a different file extension than what is hard coded in the binding.py file.
+Note: If you're using Mac or Windows, the shared object file will likely have a varying file extension than what is hard coded in the binding.py file.
 Please change the `address_to_so` variable in binding.py.

-If you want to change the paremeters given to the algorithms, you should open the files individually and edit the hard coded variables.
+If you want to change the paremeters passed to the algorithms, you should open the files individually and edit the hard coded variables.
 These variables are the following:

 * `inputsize`: The length of the sequence that the HMM algorithm shold be applied to
 * `start`, `stop` and `increment`: The parameter vector.